webhookdb/webhookdb-cli/MANUAL.md

 ### list

-list all integrations for the given organization.
+List all integrations for the given organization.

 **--format, -f**="": Format of the output.
-One of: json, csv, table (default: table)
+One of: json, csv, table, raw (default: table)

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.